-Industry experts in OSHA's Respirable Crystalline Silica Standard, providing effective and cost-saving solutions to meet compliance.
+As industry experts in OSHA's Respirable Crystalline Silica Standard, we provide effective and cost-saving solutions to meet compliance.

 KERAMIDA and FS&D, two of the most respected names in the foundry industry, have partnered to provide the full range of services to assist our clients in compliance with the new OSHA Silica Regulations.

 Assembling and Documenting the Exposure Control Plan

 Exposure Studies and Mapping of Respirable Silica by location in Plant Air

 Evaluation of Existing Processes and Practices (Foundry Audit) to Determine Source and Work Practice Reduction Opportunities